 Read the news release about the research on American Heart Association guidelines for prophylactic antibiotic use in dentistry.

-Tags: About, Alan Carr, Daniel DeSimone, dental, dentist, Findings, Innovations, Kern Center, Mayo Clinic Proceedings, Olm, Olmsted Medical Center, oral health, population health, Progress Updates, public health, REP, research, Rochester Epidemiology Project, Science of health care delivery
+Tags: About, Alan Carr, Center for the Science of Health Care Delivery, Daniel DeSimone, Findings, Innovations, Mayo Clinic Proceedings, oral health, population health, Progress Updates, Rochester Epidemiology Project